New Orleans LA, USA

 To see more New Orleans photography and purchase high quality prints please visit www.nolaPIC.com

-Matassa's Market in the French quarter of New Orleans
+Matassa Market French Quarter New Orleans

 Thanks to a very low humidy record during the past weekend (unheard of for Louisiana in August!), I shot a few (IMHO) great images with the Canon EF 85mm f/1.2L II USM, at the Hale Boggs Mississippi River Bridge in Luling , LA and in the French Quarter in New Orleans, LA.
 The small slideshow doesn’t do any justice, since the images should be really viewed at larger size to fully appreciate the feel them and the dreamy bokeh.
 Open edition prints are for sale and available from 8″x12″ to very large prints sized @ 20″x30″ and can be ordered and shipped in USA and Europe.